The esophagus-specific proteome

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in esophagus as well as in all other tissues.

-Table 1.
-The genes with elevated expression in esophagus
+Table 3.
+Number of genes in the subdivided categories of elevated expression in esophagus

 Number of genes